-Prior to joining the Institute, he directed programmes in Ethiopia providing access to and adoption of improved agricultural technologies by smallholder farmers.
+Prior to joining IDS, he directed programmes in Ethiopia providing access to and adoption of improved agricultural technologies by smallholder farmers.
 He has also held a Research Scientist position at the International Livestock Research Institute, in Nairobi; and a Research Fellow position at the Open University, UK.
 He has led and conducted significant research in Africa and Asia, and has extensively published in the areas of agricultural innovations and technology adoption, biotech crops regulation and enterprise development.
 His external roles have included membership of steering committees for international research and contribution to policy consultation processes.
 He is a member/associate member of networks and professional societies.

 Seife’s two Postgraduate Researchers he supervises and their thesis titles are:

 Kyumi Ahn, thesis title ‘Farmers’ social relations and market engagement in the Andean region of Colombia’, and

 Amaka Ebekwumonye, thesis title ‘The role and impact of development financing on MSME growth in Nigeria’